 Calculate the taxable portion of your early IRA withdrawal.
 For traditional IRAs, first figure the tax-free portion by multiplying your distribution by the amount of nondeductible contributions in the IRA, divided by the IRA value.
 Next, figure the taxable portion by subtracting the tax-free portion from your total distribution.
 For example, say you have $20,000 of nondeductible contributions in the traditional IRA and it's worth $100,000 at the time of your early distribution.
 If you take a $10,000 distribution, you would multiply $10,000 by $20,000 to get $200,000, then divide the result by $100,000 to find that $2,000 is tax-free.
 Next, subtract $2,000 from $10,000 to find that $8,000 is taxable.

 Roth IRAs are much simpler.
 First you withdraw your contributions tax-free, then, any earnings are taxable.
+This only applies to early Roth IRA withdrawals; distributions taken after age 59 1/2 are tax-free, including the earnings.
 For example, say you've made $20,000 in contributions and your Roth IRA is worth $100,000.
 If you take an early distribution of only $10,000, it all comes out of contributions so you don't owe any taxes or penalties.

 Multiply the taxable portion of your distribution by your federal marginal tax rate to calculate your federal income taxes on your early IRA withdrawal.
 For example, if you fall squarely in the middle of the 25 percent tax bracket, and $8,000 of your distribution is taxable, you'll pay $2,000 in federal income taxes.